Diclofenac patch (On the skin)

 FlectorThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use it if you had an allergic reaction to diclofenac, or if you have an allergy to aspirin or similar medicines.
+Do not use it if you had an allergic reaction to diclofenac, aspirin, or similar medicines.
+Do not use it right before or after a heart surgery called coronary artery bypass graft (CABG).

 How to Use This Medicine: